Skip to main content

 InputCommentsDefault

-Cluster IDThe unique identifier for the cluster
+Cluster IDThe unique identifier for the Databricks cluster.

 Execution Context IDThe ID of the execution context, likely created by the Create Execution Context action.

-CommandThe executable code to run in the execution context
+CommandThe executable code to run in the execution context.

 InputCommentsDefault